j05u3/VTS/PLAN_REALTIME.md

 ## **Executive Summary**

 This plan outlines the implementation of real-time transcription using OpenAI's Real-Time API with WebSocket streaming, as a beta feature alongside the existing REST API providers.
-The implementation will leverage the current modular architecture while introducing streaming capabilities and partial result handling.
+The implementation will leverage the current modular architecture while introducing streaming capabilities and partial result handling. **Key refactoring**: Existing STT providers will be renamed to REST STT providers to clearly distinguish between REST-based and streaming-based transcription services.

 ## **1. Current Architecture Analysis**

 ### **Existing Components:**
 - **CaptureEngine**: Handles audio capture using AVAudioEngine (16kHz, mono, Int16)
 - **TranscriptionService**: Orchestrates transcription with provider abstraction
-- **STTProvider Protocol**: Clean interface for provider implementations
+- **STTProvider Protocol**: Clean interface for provider implementations (to be renamed to RestSTTProvider)
-- **BaseSTTProvider**: Shared functionality for HTTP-based providers
+- **BaseSTTProvider**: Shared functionality for HTTP-based providers (to be renamed to BaseRestSTTProvider)
-- **Provider Implementations**: OpenAI, Groq, Deepgram (all REST-based)
+- **Provider Implementations**: OpenAI, Groq, Deepgram (all REST-based, to be renamed with "Rest" prefix)
 - **Modern SwiftUI**: Reactive UI with state management

 ### **Current Flow:**